Non-profit Legal Structures

 Disadvantages:

-Generally no protection from liability for the Trustees (beyond insurance cover).
+Trustees generally have no protection from liability (beyond insurance cover).

 Cannot have members who have a formal role in governance.